TALK TO SALES

 Are your health benefits compliant?

-Because many small businesses are unable to afford traditional group health insurance plans, many have chosen to reimburse their employees for individual health insurance premiums.
+Because many small businesses can’t afford traditional group health insurance plans, many have chosen to reimburse their employees for individual health insurance premiums.
 If this is the case, your plan must be compliant.

 Like many other federal compliance issues, you could face severe fines and penalties if your plan isn't compliant.
 For this reason, many small businesses choose a third-party administrator or a benefits administration platform like PeopleKeep for their health benefits.